Optionals in Cadence? Not Optional!

 Another powerful way to unwrap and handle optionals is via optional binding, a method that allows you to include the unwrapping in a conditional that executes different blocks of code depending on how the unwrapping went.

-Optional Biding is a variant of the if-statement that conditionally executes a body of code if an optional is nil
+Optional Biding is a variant of the if-statement that conditionally executes a body of code if an optional is nil or not.

 See the cadence docs for examples of optional binding